jdx/mise/docs/python.md

 # Python in rtx

 The following are instructions for using the python rtx core plugin.
-This is used when the "experimental" setting is "true" and there isn't a git plugin installed named "python"
+The core plugin will be used so long as no plugin is manually installed named "python" using `rtx plugins install python [GIT_URL]`.

 If you want to use [asdf-python](https://github.com/asdf-community/asdf-python) or [rtx-python](https://github.com/rtx-plugins/rtx-python) then use `rtx plugins install python GIT_URL`.